EnsemblGSOC/tony-gsoc-2018/README.md

 | 42389       | GCA_000090745 | 1       | 1                  | ... | ... |
 | ...         | ...           | ...     | ...                | ... | ... |
 ```
-The columns I really need are the `chain` and `version` which give me the accession `GCA_000090745.1` when combined.
+The columns I really need are `chain` and `version` which give me the accession `GCA_000090745.1` when combined.
 This database updates daily.
 My script `update_tables.py` checks if the accession already presents in my `GCA` table. `GCA` table looks like
 ```
 mysql> select * from GCA limit 5;